China wasn’t wild about Mike Pompeo before the virus. It’s really gunning for him now.

 As the coronavirus continues to wreak devastation in the United States, Pompeo has emerged as the leading public proponent of the accusations that the virus could have leaked from a top-security laboratory in the outbreak epicenter of Wuhan.
 No evidence has emerged, however, to support the claims about a lab leak.

+U.S. intelligence agencies added another blow to the claims Thursday.
+A statement by the Office of the Director of National Intelligence said it concluded that the coronavirus was “not manmade or genetically modified,” but noted it was still evaluating theories linking the outbreak to the lab.

-Pompeo is now pressing China to allow inspectors into the Wuhan Institute of Virology, a lab that has previously done research on bat-related coronaviruses.
+Pompeo is pressing China to allow inspectors into the Wuhan Institute of Virology, a lab that previously has done research on bat-related coronaviruses.
 “The Chinese Communist Party tells us they want to be our partners. . . .
 There is a continuing obligation on the part of reliable partners to share this information,” he said Wednesday.

 This comes on top of Pompeo’s insistence on calling covid-19 the “Wuhan virus.”
-He even refused to sign a Group of Seven communique unless it used the label.
+He even refused to sign a Group of Seven communique unless it used that label.

 Pompeo’s hard-line approach toward China is not new.
-He has repeatedly castigated China over human rights abuses and suppression of religion, its military expansionism and its trading practices, and its increasing encroachment on Hong Kong’s semi-autonomy.
+He has repeatedly castigated China over human rights abuses and suppression of religion, its military expansionism, its trading practices and its increasing encroachment on Hong Kong’s semiautonomy.

-But the pandemic and the need to find a vaccine against it has not led to an outbreak of cooperation.
-It has created only more friction, said Bonnie S. Glaser, director of the China Power Project at the Center for Strategic and International Studies.
+But the pandemic and the need to find a vaccine against it have not led to an outbreak of cooperation.
+The coronavirus has created more friction, said Bonnie S. Glaser, director of the China Power Project at the Center for Strategic and International Studies.

 “From their point of view, Pompeo is on a daily campaign to paint China as having been the evil perpetrator of a coverup from Day 1, and to make China look bad,” she said.

-Analysts say that Pompeo is acting as a whipping boy for the Trump administration as a whole and the president in particular.
+Analysts say that Pompeo is acting as a whipping boy for the Trump administration as a whole and President Trump in particular.

-“Obviously they really mean it against Trump, but they’re not going to say it directly,” said Bill Bishop, the publisher of the influential Sinocism newsletter.
+“Obviously, they really mean it against Trump, but they’re not going to say it directly,” said Bill Bishop, the publisher of the influential Sinocism newsletter.

 “Since the trade war started, they’ve never gone after the president; they’ve always gone after his proxies or his tweets.
 But Pompeo is an easy target because he’s taken the lead on pushing the origin question,” said Bishop, referring to the allegation that the virus leaked from the Wuhan lab.